FOR IMMEDIATE RELEASE

 Contact: David Littlefield, TCWF

-Los Angeles — Eight nonprofit health-sector executives are being recognized by The California Wellness Foundation (TCWF) Sabbatical Program at an awards ceremony held today in Los Angeles.
-The leadership support program — now in its fifth year — provides each of eight organizations with a $35,000 grant to cover their leader’s salary and expenses during the sabbatical, which lasts a minimum of three months.
+San Francisco — Eight nonprofit health-sector executives are being recognized by The California Wellness Foundation (TCWF) Sabbatical Program at an awards ceremony held today in San Francisco.
+The leadership support program — now in its sixth year — provides each of eight organizations with a $35,000 grant to cover its leader’s salary and expenses during the sabbatical, which lasts a minimum of three months.

 The program was created to support nonprofit leaders and seeks to improve the long-term effectiveness of health-focused nonprofits by providing their executives with the rest they need to continue to direct their organizations’ missions.
-Each organization receives $30,000 to cover their leader’s salary during the sabbatical, plus an additional $5,000 to cover expenses related to the professional development of managers and staff who will assume extra responsibilities during their leader’s absence.
-All of the 2007 sabbatical recipients have served in the nonprofit sector for more than 12 years, and most have worked in their current roles as lead executives of health-focused organizations for many years without a significant break.
+Each organization receives $30,000 to cover its leader’s salary during the sabbatical, plus an additional $5,000 to cover expenses related to the professional development of managers and staff who will assume extra responsibilities during their leader’s absence.
+Each of the 2008 sabbatical recipients has served in the nonprofit sector for more than 13 years, and most have worked in their current roles as lead executives of health-focused organizations for many years without a significant break.

 The California Wellness Foundation is an independent, private foundation created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women’s health, and work and health.
 It also responds to timely issues or special projects outside the funding priorities.